 The Ohio State Brazilian Experience Program is designed to offer a distinctive cultural experience for undergraduate students who desire a unique global diversity component to their education.
 This program will introduce students to the music, culture, and educational systems of Brazil.
 After two weeks of study on the Ohio State campus in May, all members of the class will travel to Salvador, Bahia- the musical heart of Brazil.
 Following the stay in Salvador, the group will travel to Rio de Janeiro to experience its rich culture.
 While in Brazil, students will engage in master classes, interactive music performances, observation of schools in addition to several cultural experiences.

 This program is open to the entire undergraduate campus community.
 No musical experience is necessary, though Music majors and students with music performance experience are encouraged to apply.

 The program will take place in Salvador and Rio de Janeiro, Brazil.

 Students will stay in double rooms in a centrally located hotel in Salvador.
 For the Rio portion of the program, students will be housed in double rooms in centrally located hotels in downtown Salvador and Rio de Janeiro (e.g. Sheraton de Bahia and Mercure Botafogo Rio de Janerio).
 Breakfast is included each morning at the hotel.
 Three additional meals are included.

-Admitted participants are required to register for 3 hours of MUS 3360 during summer semester 2018.
+Admitted participants are required to register for 3 hours of MUS 3360 during summer semester.

 As a result of completing MUS3360, students will be able to: